The-Astrl-Project/libvoid/README.md

 <!-- Warning text -->
-> [!NOTE]
+> [!WARNING]
-> This repository is under moderate development.
-Code will change but hopefully not break.
-You have been warned.
+> This branch is solely for archival purposes.
+DO NOT USE

 <!-- Move text down -->
 <br>